-However 6.5 million students remain to be connected to sufficient broadband, and more than 2,000 schools across the country still need high-speed fiber connections. $2.4 billion of funding remains in the E-rate program to upgrade Wi-Fi to enable teaching and learning in the classroom.
+However 2.3 million students remain to be connected to sufficient broadband, and more than 1,000 schools across the country still need high-speed fiber connections.
 Increasing adoption of 1:1 learning models and other educational software has made technology essential to the 21st century classroom.
 There is still work to do to ensure every school and student in the country has sufficient bandwidth and Wi-Fi in every classroom.

 In 2014 the Federal Communications Commission (FCC) modernized the E-rate program to allow it to continue to serve the evolving needs of schools and libraries.

 The changes to the E-rate program created an unprecedented short term opportunity for school districts to upgrade their network infrastructure to support their network needs for today and into the future.